 LINDSAY, Lilian (1871-1960)

-Plaque erected in 2013 by English Heritage at 3 Hungerford Road, Holloway, London, N7 9LA, London Borough of Islington
+Plaque erected in 2019 by English Heritage at 23 Russell Square, Bloomsbury, London, WC1H 0XG, London Borough of Camden

 LILIAN LINDSAY 1871-1960 The First Woman Dentist to Qualify in Britain lived here

-A bright child, she was educated locally at Camden School for Girls and won a scholarship to study at the North London Collegiate School, where her headmistress was Frances Mary Buss.
+Lilian Murray – as she was then – was educated locally at Camden School for Girls.
+She won a scholarship to study at the North London Collegiate School, where her headmistress was Frances Mary Buss.
 She defied Buss’s advice to train as a teacher for the deaf and dumb and decided instead to become a dentist.

 Thwarted in England, she left in 1892 to study at Edinburgh Dental Hospital and School.
 It was there that she met her future husband, Robert Lindsay, a fellow student.
 Qualifying with honours in 1895, she returned to London to set up her commercially successful dental practice at 69 Hornsey Rise in Upper Holloway – a bus ride from her childhood home.
 After she and Robert were married in 1905 – at the local church, St Luke’s, in Hillmarton Road – she moved to Edinburgh to set up in practice with her husband.

-In 1920 the Lindsays retired and moved back to London, where Lilian gathered together the country’s first dental library in her new role as Honorary Librarian at the British Dental Association (BDA).
-Located at the association’s headquarters in Russell Square, the library became a resource for both students and practitioners and over the next 30 years she expanded it from an initial bequest of 350 works to over 10,000 volumes.
+In 1920 the Lindsays retired from dental practice and moved back to London.
+They moved into a flat above the headquarters of British Dental Association (BDA) at 23 Russell Square, where they stayed for 15 years.
+Lilian took a new role as Honorary Librarian at the BDA and gathered together the country’s first dental library.
+The library became a resource for both students and practitioners and over the next 30 years she expanded it from an initial bequest of 350 works to over 10,000 volumes.

 At the same time Lindsay became the first dentist in Britain to take a serious interest in the history of dentistry, writing over 50 journal articles and a book, A Short History of Dentistry (1933), and in 1946 publishing the first English language translation of the classic text by Pierre Fauchard, Le Chirurgien Dentiste (‘The Dental Surgeon’).
 Her devotion to her research can be measured by her decision to remain in London during the Blitz, saying she could not work away from the library.